-- Two 8-unit assignments in a school district within the CSULB service area.
-The assignment must be in a K-8 classroom where the Master Teacher teaches two or more subjects to the same group of students. - The assignment must include a cross-cultural experience in a classroom where at least 25% of the students are of an ethnic, linguistic, cultural, or socio-economic background.
-BILA credential students must have at least 8 weeks in a full bilingual or dual immersion classroom. - Twenty hours of observation in an alternate grade level (at least 2 grade levels different from the primary student teaching assignment).
-For BILA students, the alternate grade level should also be English-only. - Instruction is provided by the Student Teacher across the full range of the curriculum including art, health, language arts, math, music, physical education, science, and social studies.
-Additionally, instruction is provided in a variety of formats including whole class, small group, and individual settings. - Student Teaching Orientation: - o An Orientation to Student Teaching - Student Teacher Bootcamp - Supervisor Workshop - Regular classroom observations by and conferences with the Master Teacher and the University Supervisor. - Seminars with the University Supervisor (or per program specifications) - Successful completion of CalTPA requirements - Formative Assessments and Summative Evaluations completed by the Master Teacher and University Supervisor.
+- Two 8-unit assignments in a school district within the CSULB service area (see Multiple Subject /A/BCLAD Credential Student Teaching Cooperating School Districts list in Part V of this handbook).
+One assignment must be in a self-contained primary grade (K-2) and the other assignment must be in a self-contained intermediate grade (3-5) with at least one grade level in-between (e.g., 2,4; 3,5).
+One Assignment may be in a middle school placement if the Master Teacher teaches two or more subjects (e.g. language arts and social studies; science and math) to the same group of students. - One assignment must include a cross-cultural experience in a classroom where at least 25% of the students are of an ethnic, linguistic, cultural, or socioeconomic background different from the Student Teacher's.
+BCLAD credential students must have at least one of their assignments in a full bilingual classroom. - Instruction is provided by the Student Teacher across the full range of the curriculum including art, health, language arts, math, music, physical education, science, and social studies.
+Additionally, instruction is provided in a variety of formats including whole class, small group, and individual settings. - Student Teaching Orientation: - o An Orientation to Student Teaching - o Essential Elements of Instruction - o Supervisor Workshop - Regular classroom observations by and conferences with the Master Teacher and the University Supervisor. - Weekly seminars with the University Supervisor (or per program specifications) - Successful completion of CalTPA requirements - Formative Assessments and Summative Evaluations completed by the Master Teacher and University Supervisor for each assignment.